ExistedGit/Dota2Cheat/README.md

   * Renders any and all possible particles, including in FoW
   * Customizable enemy illusion coloring
   * Shows trajectories of enemy projectiles like Mirana's arrow and non-projectile abilities like Meat Hook
-  * Roshan — saves his death time and approximates when he will spawn [WIP]

 * Convars:
   * `sv_cheats` spoofing